T

 landmark

 Explore the opulent former residence of the House of Savoy, a UNESCO World Heritage site.
-Wander through grand halls, royal apartments, and the stunning Royal Armory.
+Wander through grand halls, apartments, and the Royal Armory, experiencing a glimpse of royal life.

 2. Midday